-Partner Contributions and Allocation of Profits and Losses
+2. Partner Contributions and the Allocation of Profits and Losses

 How much is each partner putting into the partnership, in terms of cash, capital, and time contributions?

-How do you allocate your profits and losses?
+Profits/ Losses – How do you allocate your profits and losses?
 How is the allocation of profits/ losses done?
 Is the allocation based on individual capital share contributions, or do all partners get an equal profit/loss share?

-This section of the Partnership Contract ensures that no one partner makes a binding decision on behalf of the partnership or the other partners, without the knowledge and the approval of the other partners.
+This section of the partnership contract ensures that no one partner makes a binding decision on behalf of the partnership or the other partners, without the knowledge and the approval of the other partners.
 Thanks to this clause, a partner will not incur a debt for the partnership without the direct nod from the rest.

-In addition to governing what a partner may or may not do, the Partnership Agreement will also stipulate the conditions and authority on business decision making.
+In addition to governing what a partner may or may not do, the agreements for partnerships will also stipulate the conditions and authority on business decision making.
 Here, the limitations of a partner are outlined.

-The Partnership Contract may require that the partners vote on certain decisions.
-Some of the decisions will require a unanimous vote, while other decisions will pass with a majority or a minority vote.
-The Contract should also stipulate the voting rights allocated to each partner and the method used to determine the voting rights allocated to each partner.
+To avoid conflict, the contract should also stipulate the voting rights allocated to each partner and the method used to determine the voting rights allocated to each partner.

-The Managing Partner is responsible for the day-to-day running of the partnership business operations.
-Therefore, the Partnership Contract is also expected to name the Managing Partner for the partnership, and whether the Managing Partner is a named partner or an independent manager.
-The Contract will also designate a Tax Matters Partner to represent the partnership to the IRS and report any tax issues to the partners.
+The managing partner is responsible for the day-to-day running of the partnership business operations.
+Therefore, the partnership contract is also expected to name the managing partner for the partnership, and whether the managing partner is a named partner or an independent (professional) manager.

 Is the partnership open to new partners in the future?
 If yes, what’s the process of bringing in the new partners?

-What steps are to be taken upon the death or the withdrawal of a partner?
+Which are the steps to be taken upon the death or the withdrawal of a partner?
 Should the partnership outlive its partners?
-Which Buyout Agreements are put in place to protect the partnership?
+Which buyout agreements are put in place to protect the partnership?

-By spelling out the steps to resolve conflicts and disputes among the partners in advance, you can remedy deadlocks and save time, energy and money.
-One of the best dispute resolution strategies is the inclusion of a mediation clause to compel the partners to work with a third-party professional mediator or an arbitrator to resolve certain conflicts.
+If you spell out the steps for dealing with dead-locked disputes at your partnership’s onset, you could end up saving a lot of money.
+One of the best dispute resolution strategies involves the incorporation of a mediation clause to compel the partners to work with a mediator or an arbitrator to resolve conflict.

-If you are entering into a partnership in Atlanta, Macon, Savannah, Augusta, Athens, Alpharetta, or any other city in Georgia, you can use our free Partnership Agreement template and get down to business!
+Ready to constitute a partnership agreement in Atlanta, Macon, Savannah, Augusta, Athens, Alpharetta, or any other city in Georgia?
+Get our free and downloadable partnership agreement form here today.